HectorSalazar027/Compiladores/README.md

 ## 🎯 Problem Statement

-The task is to build a compiler capable of:
-- Reading and analyzing source code through multiple compilation stages.
-- Supporting fundamental constructs: conditional statements, loops, function definitions, class declarations, and arithmetic/logical operations.
-- Simulating execution via an assembler.
-- Exposing all functionalities via a web server.
+We were asked to create a compiler.
+This tool should be able to read a source code file, analyze it through different compilation stages, and execute it.
+The compiler must sup- port basic constructs such as if statements, loops, function definitions, class declarations, and arithmetic/logical operations.
+It should include an assembler for a simplified low-level language and additionally expose all functionalities via a web server.

 ## 🔥 Motivation

-We aimed to practically apply theoretical compiler concepts learned in class, exploring language processing stages from lexical analysis to execution.
-Using Python, Flask, and web technologies allowed us to create an interactive, educational tool demonstrating both high-level and low-level language processing.
+We were motivated to build a compiler using Python because of its readability, flexibility, and robust support for string processing and regular expressions.
+Designing a custom language and its corresponding compiler allowed us to explore every major stage of language processing from lexical analysis to interpretation.
+Adding an assembler and a web API extended the project’s educational value, simulating both high-level and low-level program execution and enabling external integration through a user interface or frontend.

 ## 🎯 Objectives